Charles Aznavour

+Aznavour sang for presidents, popes and royalty, as well as at humanitarian events.
+In response to the 1988 Armenian earthquake, he founded the charitable organization Aznavour for Armenia along with his long-time friend, impresario Lévon Sayan.
+In 2008, he was granted Armenian citizenship and was appointed ambassador of Armenia to Switzerland the following year, as well as Armenia's permanent delegate to the United Nations at Geneva.

 One of France's most popular and enduring singers, he was dubbed France's Frank Sinatra, while music critic Stephen Holden described Aznavour as a "French pop deity".
 Several media outlets described him as the most famous Armenian of all time.
-In 1998, Aznavour was named Entertainer of the Century by CNN and users of Time Online from around the globe.
-He was recognized as the century's outstanding performer, with nearly 18% of the total vote, edging out Elvis Presley and Bob Dylan.
-Jean Cocteau once said: "Before Aznavour despair was unpopular".

-Aznavour sang for presidents, popes and royalty, as well as at humanitarian events.
-In response to the 1988 Armenian earthquake, he founded the charitable organization Aznavour for Armenia along with his long-time friend impresario Levon Sayan.
-In 2008, he was granted Armenian citizenship, and was appointed ambassador of Armenia to Switzerland the following year, as well as Armenia's permanent delegate to the United Nations at Geneva.
+Jean Cocteau, who cast him in his 1960 Le Testament d'Orphée, joked "Before Aznavour despair was unpopular".
+Between 1974 and 2016, Aznavour received around sixty gold and platinum records around the world.
+According to his record company, the total sales of Aznavour's recordings were over 180 million units.